raysan5/rres/README.md

 ### Packaging tool: `rrespacker`

-The `rres` packing tool is in charge of processing all the input files and creating the `rres` file following the specification.
-In case some compression/encryption algorythm is supported it must be implemented by this tool and same algorithm should be supported by the mapping library, in our case `rres-raylib.h`.
+`rrespacker` is the `rres` packing tool in charge of processing all the input files and creating the `rres` file, following the specification.
+In case some compression/encryption algorithms are supported it must be implemented by this tool and the same algorithms should be supported by the mapping library, in our case `rres-raylib.h`.

 ![rres v1.0](https://raw.githubusercontent.com/raysan5/rres/master/design/rrespacker_v100_dark_style.png)

 _Fig 03. rrespacker tool, GUI interface, it also supports CLI for batch processing._

+## Versions

+  - rres v1.0 (07-May-2022) - First release of the specification.

 ## License